 There are some people out there who might think that is part of your job, why should I thank you for doing your job?
 Apart from the obvious answer that a job well done always deserves praise, I believe the Cast Members of Disneyland Paris go out of their way to go the extra mile and do more than just what is in their job description.
 Holidays are something we save up for, look forward to and remember for a lifetime.
 To spend that time away surrounded by people who are doing everything they possibly can to make it as magical as possible is absolutely brilliant, and is one of the main things that differentiates a visit to Disneyland Paris to anywhere else.

-On this recent visit you were great to my wife and I, but the way you treated Lucas and how special you made him feel is something I will always be in your debt for.
+On this recent visit you were great to my wife and I, but the way you treated my child and how special you made him feel is something I will always be in your debt for.
 We taught him a few words of French and he would always try to use that when greeting Cast Members, something he would always do without fail.
-Whether it was going on a ride, entering a shop or having a meal, a Bonjour or Bonsoir from Lucas was received and reciprocated so wonderfully on each and every occasion during our 5 day stay.
+Whether it was going on a ride, entering a shop or having a meal, a Bonjour or Bonsoir from him was received and reciprocated so wonderfully on each and every occasion during our 5 day stay.
 This was just the tip of the iceberg and what follows are a few, but not all, of the extra special moments that I wanted to mention.

 I could go on as this trip was full of occasions like this and never before have I known such a high level of cast member excellence.
 Of course the ones we see are just the tip of the iceberg, there are all the people behind the scenes and those who have worked on making Disneyland Paris the superb holiday destination it is today.
 They all deserve recognition too.